DeepakArora26/masco-ddl/README.md

-# masco-ddl
+# About

 A utility for executing the liquibase with help of changelogs in Mysql.

-# Edit the below parameters in pom.xml according to your needs.
+# Edit the below parameters in pom.xml according to your DB config.
 1. defaultSchemaName
 2. url
 3. username
 4. password

-# Add the changelog's in the ddl_changelog file under resources with given format
+# How to write liquibase changesets
+1. Prepare the SQL scripts in the changelog dir.
+2. Prepare the rollback for the same SQL scripts and place it in the rollback dir.
+3. Use the below changeset format while adding new changeset's in the ddl_changelog.xml file.
       <changeSet  id="MASCO-1-Create-Dummy-Table"  author="AroraD" runAlways="true">
         <sqlFile
                 splitStatements="true"